novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 There are two ways of selecting objects from diagram to represent them on an interface.

 1- Selecting type of data and searching object title or id:
-2- Use one widget to expose diagram and using <kbd>click+Shift</kbd> drag and drop the objet into a new widget
+2- Use one widget to expose diagram and using <kbd>click+Shift</kbd> drag and drop the objet into a new widget:

 ## I/O
 ## Synchronization

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDI2NTMyNTMzLDIzMTY2NDU3OCwtNzk2MD
+eyJoaXN0b3J5IjpbLTc0MjE3OTQxLDIzMTY2NDU3OCwtNzk2MD
 E2OTksLTY0NjIzMDUyMiwxOTUxODU2MTMzLC0xMTA1MTgzNDky
 LC0xOTUwNDI1MjU5LDE0NjI2ODQ1NTYsLTE4NzczMTI4MzEsNT
 U1OTIzMjQ2LDE1Njk5OTgzNzEsLTE4NzczMTI4MzEsLTE3Mjg2